ryanberckmans/sbt-optimize-prod-with-build-env-plugin-example/README.md

 See [BuildEnvPlugin.scala](https://github.com/ryanberckmans/sbt-optimize-prod-with-build-env-plugin-example/blob/master/project/BuildEnvPlugin.scala) and the [usage](https://github.com/ryanberckmans/sbt-optimize-prod-with-build-env-plugin-example/blob/master/build.sbt#L23) of `buildEnv` in build.sbt.

-This includes a documented [example](https://github.com/ryanberckmans/sbt-optimize-prod-with-build-env-plugin-example/blob/master/build.sbt#L8) of scalac optimizer options.
+This repo includes a documented [example](https://github.com/ryanberckmans/sbt-optimize-prod-with-build-env-plugin-example/blob/master/build.sbt#L8) of scalac optimizer options.
 Anecdotally I've observed compilation taking up to 5x longer when running the optimizer, but the resulting performance speedup was significant for me.

 ### Running it